 9. Pendleton Trona Park Wool Sneaker

-You might already know Pendleton from their beloved wool blankets, so it’s quite on brand for them to have crafted a wool sneaker.
-Accented with a typical Southwestern-style design common in their offerings, the upper has bit of leather for a fun contrasting flair alongside the pattern.
-The boot-like silhouette will hug your feet and ankles, providing all day lasting comfort and support from the ground up.
+You might already know Pendleton from their beloved wool blankets, so it’s quite on-brand for them to have crafted a wool sneaker.
+Accented with a typical Southwestern-style design common in their offerings, the upper has a bit of leather for a fun contrasting flair alongside the pattern.
+The boot-like silhouette will hug your feet and ankles, providing all-day lasting comfort and support from the ground up.

 10. AllBirds Wool Runner-up Mizzles

 If your personal preference skews more towards a high-top, the AllBirds Runner-up Mizzles are the way to go.
 Built with rubberized treads and the brand’s water-repellent tech, they’re a great shoe to stomp around town in on rainy days.
 And, just like their low top brother, they’re comfortable, supportive, and cozy as hell.

 11. Urban Fox Parker Wool Sneakers

 Looking for a wool sneaker but don’t want to shell out a considerable amount of money to do so?
 Urban Fox should be your first stop shop.
 Available in six different colors that will pair well with any outfit, the Parker wool sneaker is made with a breezy and lightweight construction that allows for you to have a spring in your every step.
 Meanwhile, the blended polyester and wool material provides all the same great benefits you’d come to expect from a wool sneaker.
 Oh, and at under $50, it’s a fantastic deal.

 BEST HOUSE SHOE